Evidence for a $\mathbb{Z}_{2}$ Dirac spin liquid in the generalized Shastry-Sutherland model: Numerical Results

 \subsubsection{Correlations}

 We begin by comparing the real-space, isotropic, equal-time, spin-spin correlations of the $\mathbb{Z}_{2}$ Dirac state (supplemented with 2 LS) with those obtained from the unbiased neural-network ViT wavefunction, which has recently been diagnosed to feature gapless excitations~\cite{Luciano-2024}.
 In Fig.~\ref{fig:corr_L14}(a), for the $L$\,$=$\,$14$ cluster, we notice that the Z3000 state correctly reproduces the sign of {\it all} ViT correlators with their magnitudes also being in excellent agreement.
-A similar level of concurrence between VMC, ViT and ED correlators is also observed on the $6\times6$ cluster [see Fig.~\ref{fig:corr_L14}(b)].
-In Fourier space, the equal-time spin structure factor of the projected $\mathbb{Z}_{2}$ Dirac state (supplemented with 2 LS) obtained from VMC displays soft maxima at $(\pi,\pi)$ [see Fig.~\ref{fig:corr_L14}(c)] with its value on the $L=14$ cluster being $\mathcal{S}(\pi,\pi)\approx9.32$; this is to be compared with $\mathcal{S}(\pi,\pi)\approx 9.89$ obtained from ViT on the same cluster\footnote{The VMC result is for two Lanczos steps while the ViT result is extrapolated with the number of layers.}.
-These results, showcasing impressive agreement, provide compelling evidence that the gapless spin liquid found in Refs.~\cite{Luciano-2024,Yang-2022} is a $\mathbb{Z}_{2}$ QSL described by the Z3000 state.
+A similar level of concurrence between VMC, ViT, and ED correlators is also observed on the $6\times6$ cluster [see Fig.~\ref{fig:corr_L14}(b)].
+In Fourier space, the equal-time spin structure factor of the projected $\mathbb{Z}_{2}$ Dirac state obtained from VMC displays soft maxima at $(\pi,\pi)$ [see Fig.~\ref{fig:corr_L14}(c)] with its value on the $L=14$ cluster being $\mathcal{S}(\pi,\pi)\approx10.19$; this is to be compared with $\mathcal{S}(\pi,\pi)\approx 9.89$ obtained from ViT on the same cluster\footnote{The VMC result is the zero-variance extrapolated estimate for the ground state which is obtained by supplementing the projected $\mathbb{Z}_{2}$ Dirac state with one and two L\'anczos steps followed by a zero-variance extrapolation of $\mathcal{S}(\pi,\pi)$ via a quadratic fit, while the ViT result is extrapolated with the number of layers.}.
+These results are in agreement and provide evidence that the gapless spin liquid found in Refs.~\cite{Luciano-2024,Yang-2022} is a $\mathbb{Z}_{2}$ Dirac QSL described by the Z3000 state.